tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 #### Dataflow:
 A dataflow is a collection of tables that collects the datasets imported into Power BI.
 After the tables are created and managed in your workspace, you can add, edit, and delete data within a dataflow.
 The data refresh can occur using a predefined schedule as well.

 Power BI uses an Azure data lake, to store the extremely large volumes of data necessary for Power BI to evaluate, process, and analyze data rapidly.
+The Azure Data Lake also helps with cleaning and transforming data quickly when the datasets are voluminous in size.

+Unlike a dataflow (which is a collection of tables), a dataset should be treated as a single asset in your collection of data sources.
+Think of a dataset as a subset of data.
+When used with dataflows, the dataset is mapped to a managed Azure data lake.